yongcongwang/blog/source/_posts/coding/Effective-Cpp.md

 - `static_cast<T>(expression)`: used to force implicit conversions, e.g. non-const object to const object, int to double, etc.

 - Avoid casts whenever practical, especially `dynamic_cast` in performance-sensitive code.
 If a design requires casting, try to develop a cast-free alternative.
-- When casting is neccessary, try to hide it insdie a function.
+- When casting is neccessary, try to hide it inside a function.
 Clients can then call the function instead of putting casts in their own code.
 - Prefer C++-style casts to old-style casts.
 They are easier to see, and they are more specific aboud what they do.

 # 28. Avoid returning "handle" to object internals